Do you remember when a postcard of US farmland was like a national symbol of abundance and health?

 The good news is, consumers like you and me have a lot of leverage here.
 We can actually start reducing the amount of pollution and brain damage in the world by buying more organically-grown fruits and vegetables and by shopping at farmer’s markets where the products of regenerative agriculture are available.
 We can expand the market for these products.
 We can stop rewarding wealthy execs at Monsanto or shareholders on Wall Street for filling the world with sarin-like poison: we can stop buying their stuff.

 As for political solutions, I am less sanguine.

 It's already happening.
-In 1997, organic food sales were a paltry $3.4 billion.
-But by 2017, organic food sales in the United States had shot up to $45.2 billion.
+In 1997, organic food sales were $3.4 billion.
+By 2017, organic food sales in the US had shot up to $45.2 billion.
 That's encouraging.
-Yet we still have a long way to go: $45.2 billion is only 5.5% of the total amount Americans spend on food each year!
-So we might ask ourselves: what are we still spending 94.5% of our food dollars on and what are we getting for that money?
+Yet we still have a long way to go because $45.2 billion is only 5.5% of the total amount Americans spend on food each year!

 - Hot Peppers

 That's 13, I know.
 I threw in a bonus.